Welcome to Highland School

 Home to the Piedmont Symphony Orchestra since it opened in 2004, The Rice Theater is the most advanced rehearsal and performance facility in the region.
 The Center for the Arts also boasts a formal art gallery and the flexible and intimate Lise Hicklin Black Box Theater.

 I encourage you to visit our campus, meet our faculty and students, and experience for yourself what makes Highland – and Highland's students – unique.
 I look forward to meeting you and your children.

 Head of School

 P.S.
-Please consider joining us on Wednesday, July 12, 2017 at 10:00am for a Summer Open House for Pre-K to Grade 12.
+Please consider joining us at one of our upcoming Open House events.
+For students from Pre-K2 to Grade 4, you can attend our Lower School Discovery Day on Saturday, January 20, 2018 from 10:00am to 12:00pm.
+Our Winter Open House for students from Pre-K2 to Grade 12 is Sunday, March 11, 2018 at 1:00pm.
 These events are a great opportunity to meet our faculty and staff, tour our facilities, and learn more about what sets Highland – and our students – apart.
 I look forward to seeing you then!